LEEYJ1021/rfs-scp-v12/README.md

 Accept rate: 36.0%

 Dominant feature: wc_balance → PC3 (15.1% PCA variance)
-  [note: empathy_rate dominant in v12 due to temp=300 artifact; corrected in v16.1]

 ΔAUC [IN-SAMPLE, biased, supplementary only]: CI=[+0.021,+0.069] ΔAUC [HOLD-OUT, N_test=40, PRIMARY]:          CI=[+0.015,+0.126]  p=0.024
 ```

-The dominant feature shift from empathy (v12, artifact of temp=300) to wc_balance (v16.1, proper likelihood) is a substantive finding: the posterior correctly identifies turn balance as the most uncertain weight, consistent with its PC3 loading in the PCA collinearity audit.

 ### 6.4 BH-Corrected Multiple Comparisons